Depression – Its Forms and Impact

 Often my patient and I agree that a physical assessment by a doctor, mental health nurse practitioner, or a qualified naturopath is a first step.
 We try to sort this out at the beginning of therapy.
 However, we may choose to accomplish this later as we get to know each other better.

-Borrowing from Dr. David H. Rosen, M.D., who really understands depression,¹ oddly a depressive response can serve as protection when certain kinds of life events surprise us or cannot be avoided (see above).
+Borrowing from Dr. David H. Rosen, M.D., ¹ oddly, a depressive response can serve as protection when certain kinds of life events surprise us or cannot be avoided (see above).
 These events are just too much to be borne by our psyche.
 Depressive loss of energy can also signal a state of saving energy as well as a chance to better heal.
 Possibly, it can help you get to know a new reality in your life.
 It is however initially quite hard to see what this “new” reality may be.

 Rosen also offers that we need to work.
 Not moving from being enclosed in an “adaptive” or protective depression can create pathology.
 Progressing through the depression is key (pp. 4-5, 1993).